 There’s no need to fill up the tank at the end of the rental.
 Kyte has a customer-friendly policy of refueling at local market rates.
 While this may not be the cheapest price in town, it’s a far cry from the $10 per gallon many rental companies charge if you don’t accept their prepaid fuel option, which is never a good deal.

 As with a traditional rental car, there is normally no need to wash or clean your rental before returning it.
 The exception would be if the vehicle was excessively dirty, smelly, covered in pet hair, or otherwise in non-rentable condition, which would incur a $200 deep-cleaning fee.

 Kyte does not currently offer car seats.
 But since they deliver the vehicle right to your house if renting locally, it’s less of an issue since you can simply use your own car seat from home.
 If you’re traveling with small children but renting your car from a location other than your home, you’ll have to plan ahead and obtain a car seat ahead of your trip.

 Kyte Car Rental Locations

-Kyte has locations in about a dozen major U.S. markets.
+Kyte currently operates in 14 major North American markets.
 Note that Kyte does not do pickups or returns right at the airport gates, but will deliver and retrieve rentals just outside the airport at most locations.
 The company uses what it calls “handoff” locations near the airports in markets they serve.

 You can either take a taxi (or Uber or Lyft) from a hand-off location to the airport, or choose a hotel just outside the airport grounds that runs regular shuttles and hitch a free ride.